vpapenko/HttpWorker/README.md

 HttpWorker provides processing of requests in background and managing of network failures.
 It has statuses like `CountOfUnprocessedHttpCalls`, `NetworkNotAvailable`, `LongOperationInProcess`, `Working`.

-This library is published as nuget package.
+This library is published as a NuGet package.

 # How to use.
-* Derectly by using of `ApiClientBase`.
+* Directly by using of `ApiClientBase`.

   Use
 `async AddGetCall`